 The Preliminary Design Review (PDR), convened by NSF in December 2007, assessed the current state of planning for the OOI.
 The PDR Panel was very positive about the progress of planning for the OOI and about the transformative scientific rationale for the initiative.
 While there had been some expectation that the OOI could proceed to construction following a successful PDR, as a MREFC project, the OOI was required to follow the full MREFC process for new projects, which includes a successful Final Design Review (FDR) before asking the National Science Board for approval for construction start.

 The OOI Team responded to the recommendations of the PDR Panel and then underwent the FDR in November 2008, which scrutinized the technical, programmatic, cost and schedule readiness of the Project.
+During the FDR, the plane reviewed and accepted the OOI Final Network Design.
 The FDR Panel noted the technical readiness of the Project and recommended that the OOI proceed with construction in July 2010.

 After the FDR, extensive discussions were held within NSF, in consultation with the Administration, which emphasized the importance of ensuring the OOI Network would more closely focus on urgent climate change science research.
 Recent science advances have highlighted the role of the ocean in climate change, the impact of carbon cycling on ocean acidification and ocean carbon sequestration, and the degradation of coastal marine ecosystems.

 As a result, NSF identified a variation on the OOI Network Design using ocean infrastructure and sensors deemed to be construction-ready at the FDR to provide additional climate focus, while also reducing construction costs.
-This modified network design incorporated enhancements to the Coastal/Global Scale Nodes (included in earlier design iterations) and reductions to the Regional Scale Nodes.
+This modified network design incorporated enhancements to the Coastal/Global Scale Nodes (included in earlier design iterations) and reductions to the Cabled Array.